mkobetic/coin/cmd/coin2html/README.md

 The `Total` column sums up the amounts in the row.
 The `Cum.Total` is the running total of the rows.

+### Aggregation Excluded SubAccounts

+When aggregating with sub-accounts, the `Excluded` control shows sub-accounts that are excluded from the sub-account set.
+When a sub-account set is excluded its data and data of its sub-accounts is eliminated completely from the calculations.
+A sub-account can be added to the excluded set by clicking on it's heading in the results table, it will then show up in the list next to the `Excluded` label.
+To add it back in, click the account name in the Excluded list.

 ### Aggregation Details

 When aggregating each row represents a group of postings.
 If aggregating with subaccounts each column in the row represents different group of postings.
 Clicking the amount field opens a `Details` view that lists top 20 postings by the absolute value of their amounts.
 This can be useful to find any outliers.